thanos-io/thanos/docs/components/tools.md

 ---
+type: docs
 title: Tools
-type: docs
 menu: components
 ---

 # Tools

 The `thanos tools` subcommand of Thanos is a set of additional CLI, short-living tools that are meant to be ran for development or debugging purposes.

 All commands added as tools should land in `tools.go` or file with `tools_` prefix.

 ## Flags

-[embedmd]:# (flags/tools.txt $)
 ```$
 usage: thanos tools <command> [<args> ...]